Panmoni/realbitcoinfam-www/content/blog/hello-world.md

 ## Contact

-Please [join the RBF Discord](https://discord.gg/MaybgkHs53) and ask any questions there.
+Please [join the Panmoni Discord](https://discord.gg/MaybgkHs53) and ask any questions in the RBF channels there.
 Your feedback is welcome on the contents of this page, which are likely to evolve over time based on community feedback, pull requests and governance votes.